exile213/Lost-Found-System/README.md

 # Campus Lost and Found System

 A Django-based web application for managing lost and found items on campus with data analytics for behavior statistics.

-This was made by Emil Joaquin H. Diaz, Clea Jene Miles, Izyl Barbosa De la Fuente as a system project for OOP
+This was made by Emil Joaquin H. Diaz, Clea Jene Miles, Izyl Barbosa De la Fuente from BSIS-3A as a system project for OOP

 ## Prerequisites